 Robert Redford in 'All Is Lost' (Photo: Roadside Attractions)

-Watch a clip from 'All Is Lost':
+Watch the exclusive trailer premiere for 'All Is Lost':

 - Arts & Entertainment